-Although I was coming to retro gaming without nostalgia for the past, I had to judge games based solely upon how they perform now — not on how they affected me in 1991.
-Therefore, when the New Player Ready crew claimed that Super Mario World should be among the top 10 games in my list of best SNES games, I was a skeptic.
+Coming to retro gaming without any nostalgia for the past, I had to evaluate games based on how they play now — not on how they made me feel way back in 1991.
+So when my fellow New Player Ready crew members told me that Super Mario World should be one of the top ten games on my list of best SNES games, I was skeptical.
 Just another Mario Platformer.
-How good could it possibly be?
+How good could it really be?

-When I finally played it fully — not just a couple of levels, but all 96 levels — I got it completely.
-Super Mario World is one of the greatest platformer games of all time.
+When I finally played it through — not just the first couple of levels, but all 96 levels — I understood what the hype was about.
+Super Mario World is one of the best platformer games of all time.
 Period.
-The controls are perfect.
-The level design is fantastic.
-The secrets are everywhere.
-Super Mario World has game design working at the highest level.
+Everything about it is amazing.
+The controls are solid.
+The level design is impeccable.
+The secrets are abundant.
+Super Mario World has game design executed at the highest level.

 Developer: Nintendo | Release Date: November 1990 (Japan), August 1991 (North America)

-Nintendo decided to bundle Super Mario World with the Super Nintendo as a pack-in game.
-This was a bold decision.
-Your pack-in game needs to demonstrate new hardware capabilities to consumers while still providing a fun experience for casual gamers.
-Nintendo succeeded on both accounts.
+Nintendo bundled Super Mario World with the Super Nintendo as the pack-in game.
+This was a huge gamble.
+Your pack-in title needs to sell consumers on your new hardware’s capabilities while being accessible enough for casual gamers to enjoy.
+Nintendo hit the mark on both fronts.

-Bowser has kidnapped Princess Peach (once again) and taken her to his Castle in Dinosaur Land.
-Mario and Luigi will journey through seven worlds, rescue Yoshi’s friends and locate Bowser’s Castle to save Princess Peach.
-Classic setup that gets out of the way and allows the gameplay to take center stage.
+Bowser kidnaps Princess Peach (again) and takes her to his Castle in Dinosaur Land.
+Mario and Luigi will travel through seven worlds, rescue Yoshi’s friends and find Bowser’s Castle to rescue Peach.
+Classic.

-Not just a power-up, but a companion character with unique abilities.
-Depending on the color of the Yoshi, eating certain shell types provides various abilities.
-You can eat most enemies with Yoshi.
-Use Yoshi as a “sacrifice” to allow for a longer jump to platforms.
-The relationship between Mario and Yoshi provide additional movement and strategic possibilities.
+It’s not just a power-up.
+Yoshi is also your faithful companion who has unique abilities.
+Depending on the colour Yoshi you acquire, eating certain shells give you various abilities.
+You can eat enemies with Yoshi.
+You can even drop Yoshi on platforms as a “sacrifice” to allow Mario to make a longer jump.
+There is great symbiosis between Mario and Yoshi that allows for unique movement and strategy.

-One thing that Super Mario World knows better than many other platformers: Good level design teaches without tutorials.
-The early levels in Yoshi’s Island teach the player to spin jump through natural gameplay encounters.
-You learn to discover secret exits through thorough exploration.
+Super Mario World understands what most other platformers today still struggle with: Good level design teaches you without tutorials.
+Your first few levels in Yoshi’s Island set you up to learn how to spin jump through natural gameplay situations.
+You discover how to find secret exits by just thoroughly exploring.

-World 1 is very accessible to anyone.
-By the time you reach World 6 and 7, you will be expected to have mastered every mechanic.
-The Special Zone – unlocked after finding all switch palaces and secret exits – increases the difficulty to very difficult levels for experienced players.
-Tubular has you performing cape flight through an obstacle course.
-Awesome forces you to land pixels perfectly and time perfectly.
+World 1 is designed for any player to be accessible.
+By Worlds 6 and 7, you are expected to have mastered every movement tool in your arsenal.
+World 7-4’s Special Zone — unlocked after finding every switch palace and secret exit in World 7 — ramps the difficulty up to insane levels just for players who have mastered the previous worlds.
+Tubular has you cape flying through an obstacle course.
+Awesome is a nightmare as you need to land pixel perfect and time your jumps perfectly.

-Twisted mazes that loop back on themselves.
-Doors that go to places that were not apparent.
+Twisted haunted mazes that turn back on themselves.
+Doors that lead to…nowhere you’d expect.
 Platforms that appear and disappear.
-Each ghost house is a spatial puzzle that requires you to understand the maze in order to find the exit – and there are secret exits that are even harder to access.
+Each ghost house is like a puzzle you need to comprehend before you can figure out the exit path – and there are often secret exits that are even harder to find.

 Perfect Movement

-You are taller, affecting your jump height and collision detection.
-You can perform a flutter jump for extra distance.
-Losing Yoshi results in losing a life instead of losing a power-up.
-Developing skills for using Yoshi is its own curve.
+You’re taller, affecting your jump trajectory and collision boxes.
+You can flutter jump for additional distance.
+Dying with Yoshi on you results in you losing a life instead of your power-up.
+Learning how to utilize Yoshi creates its own difficulty curve.

 Meta-Game of Secret Hunting

-There are 96 exits total in the game.
-Many levels contain multiple exits – normal and secret.
-Find every secret exit to unlock Star Road, which ultimately leads to Special Zone.
-Complete Special Zone to give yourself bragging rights for completing the 96 star version of the game.
+There are a total of 96 exits to find in Super Mario World.
+Many levels have multiple exits; standard and secret.
+Find all the secret exits to unlock Star Road which ultimately unlocks Special Zone.
+Complete Special Zone and you can wow your friends that you completed the 96 star version of Super Mario World.

-This creates a meta-game outside of simply defeating Bowser.
-You are finished when you complete the last castle.
-You are finished when you have found everything.
-Finding everything requires thorough exploration, experimentation and sometimes sharing knowledge with other players because some secrets are very hard to find.
+This created a meta-game for players after simply defeating Bowser.
+You are done when you beat the last castle.
+You are done after you find everything.
+Finding everything requires you explore every nook and cranny, experiment with your abilities, and sometimes Google the solution because some secrets are absolutely ridiculous.

 Dragon Coins

-Find all five dragon coins in each level to typically reveal a secret or shortcut.
-The moons in the sky of several levels grant extra lives.
-There are 1-up blocks hidden throughout the levels.
-The game rewards thoroughness and curiosity at all times.
+Find all five dragon coins in each level and you typically unlock a secret or shortcut.
+The moons you find hidden in the sky of certain levels grant you extra lives.
+Hidden 1-up blocks are sprinkled throughout levels.
+The entire game just rewards you for being thorough and curious.

 Switch Palaces

-Each palace unlocks colored blocks throughout the entire game – red, yellow, green and blue.
-These blocks appear in levels you have already completed, opening new pathways and revealing new secrets.
-The game encourages you to replay earlier levels using new tools, adding longevity without feeling like filler.
+Each palace unlocks colored blocks for the entire game – red, yellow, green, and blue.
+These blocks are peppered into levels you’ve already completed, opening new pathways and new secrets.
+Super Mario World encourages you to replay levels you’ve already beaten with new tools at your disposal, without it feeling like completeing meaningless filler.

 Boss Battles With Unique Arenas

-Bowser’s battle is suitably epic.
-He uses a clown car that releases bowling balls.
-You jump on the car, it breaks apart and the battle moves to the roof of the castle where you throw the Mechakoopas back at Bowser.
-Mechanically simple, yet visually pleasing and satisfying as a final battle.
+Bowser’s final fight is super satisfying.
+He hops out of a clown car that shoots bowling balls at you.
+You jump on the car, it breaks apart, and the fight continues on top of the castle as you chuck the Mechakoopas back at Bowser.
+It’s simple mechanically, but looks great and satisfying as a final showdown.

-Super Mario World was designed to show off the capabilities of the Super Nintendo in comparison to the NES.
-Larger sprites with more detailed animation.
+Super Mario World was purposefully designed to showcase how superior the Super Nintendo was when compared to its predecessor, the NES.
+Larger sprites with more detailed animations.
 Parallax scrolling backgrounds.
-Mode 7 effects when you complete a level and the camera spins around the map.
-Ghosts that are invisible in ghost houses.
+Mode 7 animations when you complete a level as the camera pans around the map.
+Ghosts that turn invisible when you enter ghost houses.

-Looking at the graphics today, they still look clean and easy to read.
-The animations of the characters are expressive – Mario’s cape flutters, Yoshi’s tongue extends, enemies behave accordingly.
-The worlds are colorful and distinctive – each world has its own visual identity.
-The art style is timeless in a way that the 3D games from the same era are not.
+Looking at the graphics still look crisp and easy to read today.
+Character animations are exaggerated making the game more expressive – Mario’s cape flutters in the wind, Yoshi retracts his tongue, enemies have elaborate hurt animations.
+Each world feels vibrant and has a distinct visual style.
+Colours are used very well and each world has a unique atmosphere.
+Super Mario World’s art style is timeless in a way that games from the same era with 3D graphics are not.

 Chocolate Island Music